 Fliegerkorps IV reported heavy losses to enemy fighters during an attack on Rouen.

 Of 10 He 111 which II./LG 1 was to hand over to KG 1, all but three were damaged and required lengthy repair.

-General Grauert reported that 5.(F)/122 had only two Do 17 P fit for action; its other three aircraft were quite worn out.
-The Staffel had asked to be re-equipped with Ju 88 but without result and its ability to carry out reconnaissance was threatened.
+General der Flieger Ulrich Grauert reported that 5.(F)/122 had only two Do 17 P fit for action; its other three aircraft were quite worn out, endangering the Staffel's capacity ofr reconnaissance.
+The Staffel had asked to be re-equipped with Ju 88 but without result.

 KG 76 attacked the railway station at Dreux; F1+MS force landed at Fürstenberg near Paderborn, F1+BS broke off the attack due to bad weather.
 At 15.00 next day, the advanced operational HQ of III./KG 76 (now at Mory) reported that an aircraft of the 8.
 Staffel which took part in the raid had crashed at Köln-Butzweilerhof, killing two members of the crew and injuring two more.

 Z5+EH was shot down in error by German fighters.
 [Correct code?
 Possibly U5+EH of I./KG 2, since Z and U are adjacent on an Enigma machine keyboard]

 In a report sent at 23.00, an aeroplane, probably a Dornier, which had crashed at Champlitte, was described as a tank-chaser (Panzerjäger).
 The following day, Bletchley Park commented that: ‘“Panzerjäger” probably means “armoured fighters” not “tank chaser.”’

 At 12.30 six RAF bombers with fighter escort attacked Boos aerodrome.
 Several personnel of the ground staff and Einsatzhafen Command 4/I there wounded and one killed.
 One aircraft was burnt out, one partly burnt, and three others damaged.